tomasproanop/tomasproanop/README.md

 ### Hi there, welcome!

-Nice to meet you :)
+Nice meeting you :)

-Here are some projects I have worked on as part of my learning journey.
+Here are some projects I've worked on as part of my learning journey.

 If you wish, you can also see my [portfolio](https://tomasproanop.github.io).